honojs/website/index.md

 - **Ultrafast** - The routers are really fast and smart.
 Not using linear loops.
 Fast.
 - **Multi-runtime** - Works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Lagon, or Node.js.
 The same code runs on all platforms.
 - **Batteries Included** - Hono has built-in middleware, custom middleware, and third-party middleware.
 Batteries included.
-- **Fine DX** - First-class TypeScript support.
+- **Delightful DX** - First-class TypeScript support.
 Now, we've got "Types".
 - **Small** - About 20kB.
 Zero-dependencies.
 Using only Web Standard API.

 ## Ultrafast